HMS-Core/hms-mapkit-demo/README.md

 Environment Requirements
 -------

-It is recommended that the Android SDK version be 19 or later, and the JDK version be 1.8 or later.
+It is recommended that the Android SDK version be 19 or later, and the JDK version be 11.

 ## Result